Stamp Duty Concession in Qld Explained (Updated For 2025)

 First Home Vacant Land Concession

-There is also a First Home Vacant Land stamp duty concession that may be claimed on land valued between $250,000 and $399,999 that you’re buying to build your first home on.
-For land valued at less than $250,000, a full transfer duty exemption may be claimed.
-However, if the land value is over $400,000 the concession cuts off and you will pay full stamp duty.
+There is also a First Home Vacant Land stamp duty concession that may be claimed on land that you’re buying to build your first home on.
+For agreements entered into:

 This concession is based on the value of the vacant land you are buying, not the property you are building.

-So if you’re a first home buyer AND you’re building or purchasing a newly built home not only do you avoid stamp duty but you are also eligible for a first home owners grant of $15,000.
+So if you’re a first home buyer AND you’re building or purchasing a newly built home not only do you avoid stamp duty but you may also be eligible for a first home owners grant of $15,000 or $30,000, depending on when your contract was signed

 To be eligible for the First Home Vacant Land stamp duty concession you must: